Company Logo - Home Link

 By the late 1700s, large farms were being sold and subdivided in response to the growing population and urbanization of the City.

-In the early 1800s, Broadway was paved and wealthier residents of the city began to build homes in the area to escape the increasingly crowded lower part of Manhattan.
+In the early 1800s, Broadway was paved and wealthier residents of the city began building homes in the area to escape the increasingly crowded lower part of Manhattan.

 Theaters and casinos sprang up along Broadway and the area became a hub of nightlife while the side streets were lined with expensive brothels.